ryanbloom/gan-explorer/README.md

 * Interpolating between two images by averaging their latent vectors
 * Completing "image analogies" like A:B::C:D (the latent vector of D is calculated as `C+B-A`)

-A live demo is available [here](https://gan-explorer.ryan-bloom.com), using the FFHQ 256x256 model from NVIDIA ([download site](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/research/models/stylegan2/files)).
+A live demo is available [here](https://gan-explorer.ryan-bloom.com); the model is from [ThisJustin-code/pretrained-gan-landscapes-256](https://github.com/ThisJustin-code/pretrained-gan-landscapes-256).
 You may have to wait a few moments for the container to start up.

 ## Development

-The backend is designed to be compatible with [stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch).
+The backend is designed to be compatible with [NVlabs/stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch).
 It should be adaptable to similar architectures by modifying `server.py`.

 You'll need [Node.js](https://nodejs.org/en/) to build the frontend.